-Fraternities in Nigeria are now specialists in accumulating “financial bounties” and their leaders craping them; corporate malfeasance.
-It may be unfortunate if not tragic that while the original founders of University Campus Grown Fraternities (UCGFs) established them, perhaps for noble intentions, they have come to embody the very antics of “corporate malfeasance”.
+Fraternities in Nigeria are now specialists in accumulating “financial bounties” with their leaders appropriating them; it is tantamount to corporate malfeasance.
+It may be unfortunate if not tragic that while the founders of University Campus Grown Fraternities (UCGFs) established them, perhaps for noble intentions, they have come to embody the very antics of “corporate malfeasance”.
 Operating just below the radar or not facing criminal prosecution is not evidence of clean hands.
-UCGFs depend mainly on the money members contribute and as their sizes have proliferated so has their kitties.
+UCGFs depend mainly on the money members contribute and as their sizes have increased so has their kitties.
 Financial bounty taking by leaders in UCGFs is strictly about misappropriating members’ money and funders’ largesse, perennially.
 The bounty taking activities of UCGFs did not start one day or overnight.
 The bounties came in phases and often took years or decades to perfect.
 The bounties are now known as “returns.”

 The second phase of financial bounty taking became most evident at the turn of the millennium.
-This involved the use of UCGF funds by their leaders for luxury benefits such as flying business class, residing at 4-5 star hotels, luxury car hire and other expense claims.
+It involved the use of UCGF funds by their leaders for luxury benefits such as flying business class, residing at 4-5 star hotels, luxury car hire and other expense claims.
 Receipt inflation was a common practice in this phase [still is].
-The bounties now largely came from members that had graduated from university or other tertiary institutions and UCGFs had then got into the fashion of declaring that they no longer operated on university campuses.
-For the working or unemployed, the subscriptions were affordable but getting pricey.
-Depending on the size of the chapter and the generosity of its members, the size of bounties between respective UCGF chapters varied considerably.
-Unsurprisingly, the bigger or richer the chapters were the profligate the leaders tended to be.
+The bounties now mainly came from members that had graduated from university or other tertiary institutions and UCGFs had then got into the fashion of declaring that they no longer operated on university campuses.
+For those working or unemployed, the subscriptions were affordable but getting pricey.
+Depending on the size of the chapter and generosity of its members, the size of bounties between respective UCGF chapters varied considerably.
+Unsurprisingly, the bigger or richer the chapters were where the profligate the leaders tended to be.
 The bigger surprise was that several chapter leaders demonstrated thorough if not exemplary honesty and transparency in handling the financial affairs of their watch.
-These fine men gave thinking members of UCGFs hope especially when those who engaged in wanton bounty taking again got away with it unquestioned.
-The rot and set in and was increasing unabated and only the upright leaders stood in the way of the rogue criminals.
+These fine men gave thinking members of UCGFs hope, especially when those who engaged in wanton bounty taking again got away with it unquestioned.
+The rot had set in and was increasing unabated, and only the upright leaders stood in the way of the rogue members.

-The major danger of the third phase of financial bounty accumulation/taking is clear and present.
-UCGFs attract psychopaths irresistibly and they are over-represented within their ranks.
-We are talking of men who have no qualms doing anything for money or power even killing others.
+The significant danger of the third phase of financial bounty accumulation/taking is clear and present.
+UCGFs attract psychopaths irresistibly, and they are over-represented within their ranks.
+We are talking of men who have no qualms doing anything for money or power, even killing others.
 As the UCGFs’ kitty has become a multi-million dollar bounty also the tendency for gangster style rivalries between those who believe it should belong to them has increased.
 It is not at all surprising that the identifiable brains behind the mega-buck projects (in the third phase) are the very architects of previous extortion rackets within the UCGFs that turned them into potential cash-cows.
 Patient vultures!
 One does not have to be Nostradamus to foresee the bloodbaths that mega-bounty taking will unleash in clear view in the not too distant future.
 Money!

-The financial bounty taking in phases one and two were undertaken by individual rogues acting with impunity but the third phase is systematic, undertaken with the full might of the corporate constitution of the UCGF behind it; the money flows singularly to the man at the top.
-Just as viruses infect and disease their hosts till its dies, the rogues that run the UCGFs with a combination of tacit support and learned helplessness of members, are making their organisations increasingly necrotic, [reversions from the original purposes.
+The financial bounty taking in phases one and two were the workings of individual rogues acting with impunity.
+Still, the third phase is systematic, undertaken with the full might of the corporate constitution of the UCGF behind it; the money flows singularly to the man at the top.
+Just as viruses infect and disease their hosts till its dies, the rogues that run the UCGFs with a combination of tacit support and learned helplessness of members, are making their organisations increasingly necrotic, reversions from the original purposes.
 Who will gain from the bounty accumulation/taking?
-Who will be cut away?
+The men at the very top.